-What is Task Dependencies in Project Management?
+What Are Task Dependencies in Project Management?

 Task dependencies are designed to specify the sequence of tasks in which they must be performed.
-It defines the relationship between tasks such that the succeeding task can only be started once the preceding task is completed.
+They define the relationship between tasks such that the succeeding task can only be started once the preceding task is completed.
 Thus, no two tasks can be taken up simultaneously or picked up out of order.
 This helps follow a well-analyzed path of execution which prevents your project from taking an unexpected detour.

 You can understand this concept better with simple real-life examples:

 - A wall can only be painted once it has been built